 - Onion Valley Food Boxes-steel bear-proof food boxes are located at the Onion Valley parking lot near the trailhead entrance.
 Hikers may deposit food packages in these unlocked boxes at your own risk.
 They must be labeled with your name and expected date of pickup (pad the date just a little to give yourself extra time).
 The rangers dispose of unclaimed food.
 The Onion Valley Campground is located here.

 - Independence, CA-get a ride to Independence (population 669).
-A resupply package may be mailed to the Post Office (101 S Edwards Street, Independence, CA 93526) or limited supplies may be purchased from the convenience store/gas station.
+A resupply package may be mailed to the Post Office (see Tuolumne Meadows above for format but use this address: 101 S Edwards Street, Independence, CA 93526) or limited supplies may be purchased from the convenience store/gas station.
 Another option is to take the ESTA bus from Independence to the larger towns of Lone Pine or Bishop where the resupply options are greater.

 - Mt.
 Williamson Motel and Base Camp-take a zero day, get picked up and retrieve a mailed resupply at this Independence-based motel.